scardine/pictomatic/README.md

 Caveats
 -------

  * Probably doesn't work for older browsers.
-I don't care for IE bellow 10, fell fre to send pull requests if you care.
+I don't care for IE bellow 10, feel free to send pull requests if you care.
  * English is not my native language, I may sound rude or iliterate.